Agency Description

 The physical demands described here represent what an employee encounters while performing the essential functions of this job.
 Reasonable accommodations can be made to enable individuals with disabilities to perform essential functions.

-- Ability to use public and/or private modes of transportation; duties are office-based, but travel to various offsite venues is required
+- Ability to use public and/or private modes of transportation, duties are office-based, but travel to various off-site venues is required

-- On occasion, must lift up to 35 LBS
+- On occasion, must lift up to 35 lbs

 TO APPLY:

-- A cover letter describing why you would be an excellent fit for this position
+- A cover letter describing why you would be an excellent fit for this position and your interest in Instituto Familiar de la Raza

 - An up-to-date resume